Stream and control your Simulator.

 AXe

 SimCast depends on AXe to translate remote interactions into real Simulator events.
-Install it with Homebrew and SimCast picks it up automatically — taps, gestures, hardware buttons, and text input all flow through it.
+Install it with Homebrew and SimCast picks it up automatically for taps, gestures, hardware buttons, and text input.

 3 AXe injects it into the Simulator as a real touch